LauanGuermandi/LauanGuermandi/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Lauan and I'm Fullstack developer.
+My name is Lauan and I'm Software Architect.

  - 💙 In love with DotNET
  - 🌱 Currently learning Microservices and Hexagonal Architecture